expo-community/expo-server-sdk-ruby/README.md

   body: "You've got mail"
 }]

-exponent.publish messages
+client.publish messages
 ```

-The complete format of the messages can be found [here.](https://docs.expo.io/versions/v16.0.0/guides/push-notifications.html#http2-api)
+The complete format of the messages can be found [here.](https://docs.expo.io/versions/latest/index.html#http2-api)

+## Contributing

+If you have problems with the code in this repository, please file issues & bug reports.
+We encourage you
+to submit a solution or a failing test to reproduce your issue.
+Thanks!